Iteration Complexity and Finite-Time Efficiency of Adaptive Sampling Trust-Region Methods for Stochastic Derivative-Free Optimization: Conclusion and Future Work

-A future research direction is exploring the impact of the refinements on the work complexity of the algorithm in terms of dimension-dependent constants.
+A future research direction is on the exploration of the work complexity or total oracle runs and the dimension-dependent constants.
 Additionally, reusing history and allowing the design set geometry to vary may be beneficial.
-Although the refined ASTRO-DF effectively utilizes information by incorporating direct search, the information from previous iterations is not carried over to subsequent iterations.
-Therefore, there might be potential to enhance efficiency by systematically reusing the design points and replications while retaining the benefits of the refined ASTRO-DF.
-Other potential research areas include investigating techniques for handling high-dimensional problems, such as the random subspaces method \citep{cartis2022randomsubspace, dzahini2022randomsubsapce}.
+Although the refined ASTRO-DF effectively utilizes information by incorporating direct search, the data (visited points) from previous iterations is not carried over to subsequent iterations.
+Therefore, there might be potential to enhance efficiency by systematically reusing the design points and replications while retaining the benefits of ASTRO-DF with coordinate direct search.
+Other research areas include handling higher dimensions with techniques like random subspaces, in which one generates a sequence of solutions to random embedding constructions in lower dimensions without losing much information.\citep{cartis2022randomsubspace, dzahini2022randomsubsapce}.